Employment rights for young people

 What age you can get a job

-Generally, if you’re under 13, you’re only able to get a job in special circumstances.
-Once you reach the age of 13, you can only do light work.
-This means that you can't do any job that can affect your health and safety or may interfere with your education.
-One thing you may do could be taking on a paper round.
+Generally, if you’re under 13, you can only get a job in special circumstances.
+Once you reach the age of 13, you can do light work.
+This means that you can't do any job that may affect your health and safety or interfere with your education.
+You can, for example, do a paper round.

-When you're 14, you can be employed in a wide range of jobs, but there are still some that you can't do.
-For example, you may not work in factories or on a building site.
-If you're unsure about whether you can work in certain jobs, check with the local authority.
+When you're 14, you can be employed in a wide range of jobs, but there are still some that you're not allowed to do.
+For example, you can't work in a factory or on a building site.
+If you're unsure about whether you can work in certain jobs, check with the local education authority.

-These restrictions last until you become 16 and have left school, when you then become classed as a young worker meaning that you have more choice in the jobs you can do.
-If you are 18 or over, you get the same work rights as adults.
+These restrictions last until you become 16 and are over compulsory school age, when you then become classed as a young worker meaning that you have more choice in the jobs you can do.
+If you're 18 or over, you get the same work rights as adults.

-There are rules that regulate what times of the day you can work and for how long.
+There are rules about what times of the day you can work and for how long.
 These are different depending on your age.

 14 year olds

 There are a lot of rules that control working hours of children but the basic ones are:

 - during term time you can only work for two hours on weekdays and Sundays and for five hours on Saturdays